staking-foundation/docs/docs/21-economics.md

 ## Staker economics

-All divETH holders receive [Staking Rewards](staking-rewards), which aggregate & smooth all staking rewards regardless of their source, including block proposals, attestation rewards, MEV, etc.
+All divETH holders receive [Staking Rewards](staking-rewards), which aggregate & smooth all staking rewards regardless of their source, including block proposals, attestation rewards, MEV, sync committee rewards etc.

 10% of the Total Rewards are paid to to Operators as compensation for their services as Operator Rewards.